-All staff, volunteers and governors know how to identify pupils who may be being harmed and how to respond to a pupil who discloses abuse.
-Our staff are familiar with procedures to be followed.
+All staff, volunteers, and governors know how to identify pupils who may be being harmed and how to respond to a pupil who discloses abuse.
+Our staff are familiar with the procedures to be followed.

-Staff who regularly come into contact with children are aware of the DfE guidance What to do if you're worried a child is being abused
+Staff who regularly come into contact with children are aware of the DfE guidance, What to do if you're worried a child is being abused

-Staff and volunteers have received safeguarding training to ensure they are able to recognise the indicators of child abuse, harm or neglect and will always speak to the DSL or deputy should they become aware of an incident or concern.
+Staff, volunteers and governors have received safeguarding training to ensure they can recognise the indicators of child abuse, harm, exploitation, or neglect and will always speak to the DSL or deputy should they become aware of an incident or concern.

-Indicators of abuse and neglect
+Recognising the Indicators of Abuse and Neglect

 Abuse is a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear, or experience its effects.
-Children may be abused in a family or in an institution or community setting by those known to them or, more rarely, by others.
-Abuse can take place online or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children.
+Somebody may abuse, neglect, or exploit a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical, as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, about the impact on children of all forms of domestic abuse, including where they see, hear, or experience its effects.
+Children may be abused in a family or an institution, or a community setting by those known to them or, more rarely, by others.
+Abuse can take place online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults, or by another child or children.